SanderVocke/wasix-sysroot/README.md

 ### Ensure the wasm-ld is available

 `wasm-ld` is needed for linking.
-It is usually available in your system's linking package.
+It is usually available in your system's `LLVM` linker package.
 It should be in the `PATH`.

 ### Build with the correct CMAKE settings